HelpMe-Pls/Life-Engineering/Tips & Tools/DSA.md

 - Beware of the maximal recursion depth of the JavaScript engine.
 We can rely on it being 10000, some engines allow more, but 10000 is probably out of limit for the majority of them.

 ### Divide and Conquer
-- The algorithm comprises two mandatory steps, namely, divide and conquer with an optional third, is combine.
-[Merge sort](https://www.geeksforgeeks.org/merge-sort/) is a good implementation of divide and conquer (`d&c`).
+- The algorithm comprises two mandatory steps, namely, divide and conquer (`d&c`) with an optional third, is combine.
 	- In the divide step, the input is split into smaller segments and processed individually.
 	- In the conquer step, every task associated with a given segment is solved.
 	- The *optional* last step, combine, is combining all the solved segments.